Experimental memory control in continuous variable optical quantum reservoir computing: Results

 \subsubsection{Experimental control of memory via global phase}

-The phase encoding via the electro-optic modulator corresponds to the case of $N=1$, where the voltage applied changes linearly the pump phase $\delta$ (see Appendix):
+The phase encoding via the electro-optic modulator corresponds to the case of $N=1$, where the voltage applied changes linearly the pump phase $\delta$:

 where $f(\lambda_P)$ is the natural Gaussian profile of the pump.
-As later shown in Subsec. \ref{sub:global}, with this type of encoding, the expressivity of the observables does not significantly increase with the number of measured modes $n$, therefore we use $n=1$ as well.
+As later shown in Subsec.\ref{sub:global}, with this type of encoding, the expressivity of the observables does not significantly increase with the number of measured modes $n$, therefore we use $n=1$ as well.
 This means that we directly measure by selecting the first supermode $h_1$ and we use as observables $\{ O_1, O_2, O_3 \}$ the set $ \{\langle\Delta \hat{q}^2\rangle$, $\langle\Delta \hat{p}^2\rangle,$ $\langle\Delta \hat{q}\Delta\hat{p}\rangle\sim \langle\Delta (\frac{\hat{q}+\hat{p}} {\sqrt{2}})^2\rangle \}$, where we removed the mode index $1$ from the quadrature operators.
 These three observables are sufficient for implementing several tasks, as they express three different dependencies with respect to $\delta$ as shown in the lower part of Fig.~\ref{fig:setup}.
-For linear regressions indeed, observables that are correlated (linearly dependent) are redundant (see \cite{appeltant2012reservoir, wijesinghe2019analysis} and for more qualitative details Sec. \ref{sec:methods}).
-For example, measuring $\langle\Delta (\frac{\hat{q}+\hat{p}}{\sqrt{2}})^2\rangle$ is equivalent to measuring $\langle\Delta \hat{q}\Delta\hat{p}\rangle$ since analytically, for a global phase encoding, $\langle\Delta \hat{q}\Delta\hat{p}\rangle(\delta)= \langle\Delta (\frac{\hat{q}+\hat{p}}{\sqrt{2}})^2\rangle(\delta) +cst$ (as shown in the Appendix).
-In the bottom of Fig.~\ref{fig:setup} the first two panels show the experimental dependence of the three observables on $\delta$, encoded via the voltage of the phase modulator, in the case of a low-noise realization and a more noisy one, which is representative of the average noise in measurements.
-Assuming a Gaussian noise model, the typical variance of observables is recovered via a Least Square method (see the Appendix ).
+For linear regressions indeed, observables that are correlated (linearly dependent) are redundant (see \cite{appeltant2012reservoir, wijesinghe2019analysis}).
+For example, measuring $\langle\Delta (\frac{\hat{q}+\hat{p}}{\sqrt{2}})^2\rangle$ is equivalent to measuring $\langle\Delta \hat{q}\Delta\hat{p}\rangle$ since analytically, for a global phase encoding, $\langle\Delta \hat{q}\Delta\hat{p}\rangle(\delta)= \langle\Delta (\frac{\hat{q}+\hat{p}}{\sqrt{2}})^2\rangle(\delta) +cst$ (as shown in Supplementary).
+In the bottom of Fig.~\ref{fig:setup} the first two panels show the experimental nonlinear dependence of the three observables on $\delta$, encoded via the voltage of the phase modulator, in the case of a low-noise realization and a more noisy one, which is representative of the average noise in measurements.
+Assuming a Gaussian noise model, the typical variance of observables is recovered via a Least Square method.
 The result is used in the Digital Twin to simulate the expected behavior as shown in the last two panels.

 The unique non-zero term $M$ we use for the feedback mask is the one corresponding to $\langle\Delta \hat{q}^2\rangle^{(k-1)}$.
 At each timestep $k$, we set the global phase depending on the input $s_k$ and the feedback as: